 Language learners are not solely relying on taking classes, listening to recordings, reading books and solving tests.
 The process is getting more engaging and interactive.
 The best part is that people can connect with native speakers and experience the language in its natural environment.

-“Experience the language in its natural environment” - that’s called immersion and is only possible when you travel, right?
+"Experience the language in its natural environment" - that's called language immersion and is only possible when you travel, right?
 Wrong!
 Virtual reality opens new doors to language learning.
 It allows us to travel around the world without the need to leave our house.

 Think about it - you're able to visit a restaurant in Paris through your computer and practice listening and speaking French while you’re there.
 You can also visit museums, historical sites, landmarks, and all kinds of places in the country of your choice.
 With the growth of AI speech analysis technology, you’re able to chat with virtual avatars along the way.

 Danny Thompson, a language specialist, explains that many language learners are still not aware of virtual reality as an opportunity for language learning: "Educational experts are clear on the fact that we learn things much more efficiently through experience.
 Being told about something doesn’t work as well."

 Danny continues to say, "VR technology has an immersive nature and that makes it perfect for language learning.
 However, many learners are not aware of this opportunity, so it comes as a pleasant surprise when I mention it.
 We need to increase the awareness about this."

 This article will cover existing VR solutions for language learning and how to best utilise this technology.

 Most guides on language immersion don’t mention virtual reality as an option.
 They focus on the fact that language learners need to be around people who are willing to support.
 It’s strange to see how many learners are unaware of the possibility to learn a language in virtual reality when they already have access to platforms which make this possible.